ploomber/ploomber/CONTRIBUTING.md

     ...
 ```

-Let's say that when `SomeException` is raised, the fix is to follow certain
+Let's say that when `SomeException` is raised, the fix is to follow specific
 instructions; with this code, the user will see both our instructions on how
 to fix it and the original message.
 However, when some other exception is
-raised, only the original exception is raised.
+raised, we don't modify it.
 Note that we use our custom
-`BaseException`; it's important to use this one since it implements a few
+`BaseException`; it's essential to use this one since it implements a few
-customizations so it's rendered appropriately in the terminal.
+customization, so it's rendered appropriately in the terminal.

-In some cases, we might not be possible to catch a specific exception
+In some cases, it might not be possible to catch a specific exception
 (e.g., `SomeException`).
 In some cases, the exception type might be too
 general.
 In other cases, we might not want to import the exception since
-it might come from a third party package.
+it might come from a third-party package.

-Whatever the reason is, out best bet is to use the error message to decide
+Whatever the reason is, our best bet is to use the error message to decide
 whether to show the recommendation or not: